StackExchange/Stacks/README.md

 Using Stacks is outlined in our [usage guidelines](https://stackoverflow.design/product/using-stacks).

 ## Building Stacks
-To contribute to Stacks documentation or its CSS library, you'll need to build Stacks locally.
+To contribute to Stacks documentation or its CSS library, you’ll need to build Stacks locally.
 View our [building guidelines](https://stackoverflow.design/product/guidelines/building).

 Having trouble getting these steps to work?
 Open [an issue](https://github.com/StackExchange/issues/new) with a `setup` label.